 An interesting day, with at least one mystery surrounding the identities of these submarine wrecks definitely cleared up.

 Very rare to see a gun mount still attached.
 This one was the base of the 37mm flak gun (Innes McCartney).
-Interesting to see that the compass has been unbolted from the repeater binnacle, presumably as a souvenir in 1945 (Innes McCartney)

 Dr. Innes McCartney – Nautical Archaeologist, Naval Historian and 26 years a Wreck Diver.